ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 ### VirusTotal
 The program was flagged by 53/70 security vendors flagged this as malicious.

+### PEiD
+Using PEiD showed that the program was packed.

 ### strings
 I saw the string "MalService".
 This suggests that it's trying to access mail service.

-I also saw multiple strings that can combine into "http://wwareanysisbook.coom#Int6netExplo!r 8FEI.0<".
-This seems to be an URL relating to InternetExplorer.
-The link is broken and it looks suspicious as normal programs do not have broken links.

-### PEiD
-Using PEiD did not show any packer, so the program doesn't seem to be packed.
+I also saw the string "http://www.malwareanalysisbook.com".
+I also saw the string "Internet Explorer 8.0"

 ### PEViewer